Bananpizza/SS_Mac_Admin1/src/posts/2023-09-25-PSSO Intune.md

 ![](/static/img/psso_profile_on_device.png)

 ## The experience
-From the device and user perspective, it's quite smooth.
-When the Company Portal is set up and the user log in, a toast notification will tell the user to use your IDP password to login to the Mac.
+From the perspective of both the device and the user, the experience is remarkably seamless.
+After setting up the Company Portal and logging in, a toast notification will prompt the user to utilize their IdP password for logging into the Mac.
 ![](/static/img/psso_toast_register.png)

-When clicking on Register, you will be redirected to register the device with Microsoft Entra.
+Clicking on "Register" will redirect you to the device registration process with Microsoft Entra.
 ![](/static/img/psso_toast_register_entra.png)

-When finalized, the last prompt is displayed and this asks for your current local device password.
-When entered and finished, the Platform SSO payload is completed and the user can now use their IdP credentials to login to the device from the log in screen.
+Upon completion, the final prompt will request your current local device password.
+Once entered and confirmed, the Platform SSO payload is fully implemented.
+From this point forward, the user can use their IdP credentials to log in to the device directly from the login screen.
 ![](/static/img/psso_toast_register_complete.png)

-To verify that the device is registered and the tokens has been recieved, type **app-sso platorm -s** in the terminal and you can see all the configurations.
+To verify the successful registration of the device and the reception of tokens, simply type **app-sso platform -s** in the terminal to view all configurations.
 ![](/static/img/psso_terminal.png)

 ## Thoughts
 This is a great step for the IdP sync for Intune and macOS devices.
 No more hassle with the SSO Extension and kerberos sync with On-Prem and use of VPN to enable the sync in the first place.

-I'm looking forward to more enhancements to the PSSO development within Intune and some kind of integration with the onboarding experience during an ADE enrollment.
+I'm really looking forward to seeing how PSSO evolves within Intune, and I've got my fingers crossed for seamless integration with the onboarding experience during an ADE enrollment.

-And from the looks of it, a lot of great features in development when looking through the Settings Catalog for Platform SSO.
+And just peeking into the Settings Catalog for Platform SSO, it's pretty clear that there are some seriously cool features in the works.
 ![](/static/img/psso_new_settings.png)